-People struggling with borderline personality disorder (BPD) seem to forever pull the petals from flowers.
+What are the warning signs of borderline personality disorder (BPD)?
+People struggling with BPD seem to forever pull the petals from flowers.
 Their black-and-white thinking can take them from “he loves me” to “he loves me not” almost as quickly as adolescent girls playing can pluck the blossoms clean.
 But this is no game for people struggling with BPD.
 Their feelings run deep and are so painful and frightening that about 10% of BPD patients commit suicide.

-If you or someone you love is struggling with BPD, you must seek professional help.
-Call Promises Behavioral Health at 844.875.5609 to speak to someone from our caring and compassionate staff about our borderline personality disorder treatment program.
+If you or someone you love struggles with BPD, you must seek professional help.
+Call Promises Behavioral Health at 844.875.5609 to speak with someone from our caring and compassionate staff about recognizing signs of BPD and our borderline personality disorder treatment centers across the United States.

 What Is BPD?

-BPD is a mental health disorder that affects about 14 million Americans, or 5.9% of the adult population.
-People struggling with BPD have difficulty figuring out who they are, often changing their habits and values to mimic whomever they’re around.
-Of all the personality disorders, BPD is the most common, most perplexing, and often has the most severe impact due to its tendency toward suicide.
-Despite its prevalence, borderline personality disorder treatment and even diagnosis are difficult because its symptoms often overlap with other disorders, such as:
+People struggling with borderline personality disorder have difficulty figuring out who they are, often changing their habits and values to mimic whomever they’re around.
+Of all the personality disorders, BPD is the most common, most perplexing, and usually has the most severe impact due to its tendency toward suicide.
+Despite its prevalence, BPD treatment and even diagnosis are difficult because borderline personality disorder symptoms often overlap with other disorders, such as:

 - Anxiety disorders